About

 Statement

-Value systems determine what is significant, who belongs, and how social structures are organized.
-My work investigates how hierarchies of value arise at the intersections of technology, craft, and ecology.
-I analyze how dominant systems, often driven by capitalist and imperialist notions of linear progress, privilege certain ways of understanding while rendering others invisible.
+Value systems determine what societies prioritize and how social structures are formed.
+My work investigates how hierarchies of value arise at the intersections of technology, craft, and ecology, examining how dominant systems, often driven by capitalist and imperialist notions of linear progress, privilege certain ways of knowing while rendering others invisible.

-I view craft as a technology rooted in relationality and embodied knowledge.
-Unlike antagonistic models, craft emerges through collaboration with and intimate understanding of materials and the natural world.
-Its practice extends into lineage, where the interweaving of human and natural histories shapes values through memory, ritual, and care.
-Beading, introduced to Indonesia through trade with China and India, exemplifies this dynamic.
-Incorporated into ceremonial garments and ritual objects, beads signify lineage and belonging.
-As they circulate between communities, they carry histories of exchange and adaptation, functioning as an archive of cultural negotiations.
+I view craft as a technology rooted in reciprocity and embodied knowledge.
+Unlike extractive models, craft often arises through collaboration with materials from the natural world, cultivating relationality grounded in care and interdependence.
+A craft I often engage with in my practice is beading, which was introduced to Indonesia through trade with China and India.
+Incorporated into ceremonial garments and ritual objects, beading carries a lineage of exchange and adaptation, functioning as a living archive of cultural negotiation.

 Plants are another form of living archive.
-I draw on plant species native to Southeast Asia because they hold layered meanings: they are ecological entities, repositories of personal memories tied to my family and homeland, materials embedded in traditional craft and ceremonial practices, and commodities shaped by global circulation and colonial histories.
-Exploring these entanglements allows me to trace how value is produced, transformed, and transmitted across both micro and macro scales.
+I draw on plants significant to my homeland because they hold layered meanings: they are ecological entities, sites of personal memory tied to family, materials embedded in traditional craft and ceremonial practices, and commodities shaped by global circulation and colonial histories.
+Exploring these entanglements allows me to trace how value is produced, transformed, and transmitted across both intimate and systemic scales.

-Alongside craft and ecological materials, I incorporate electronic components such as microcontrollers, pumps, motors, and sensors to create systems that blur the boundaries between human bodies, natural processes, and technological structures.
-My recent work engages automata, objects that mimic lifelike behavior while remaining fundamentally dependent on technological mediation.
-By foregrounding electronics, the work reflects on how machinery has historically been used to enable, manipulate, or withhold vitality.
-These assemblages function as complex networks that interrogate how technology shapes our relationships to the environment and to one another.
+Alongside craft and ecological materials, I incorporate electronic components such as microcontrollers, pumps, motors, and sensors to create systems that blur boundaries between human bodies, natural processes, and technological structures.
+These systems operate like living networks, questioning how technology mediates our relationship to the environment and to one another.
 Through this practice, I aim to reveal tensions within existing systems of value while gesturing toward alternative models of relationality and the ongoing work of making kin across difference.

 Contact